Ideal approach to convergence in functional spaces: A space of functions with the Pytkeev property, but without the Fr echet--Urysohn property

-By an~ideal on $M$, we understand a~family $\I\subseteq \PP(M)$ that is closed under taking subsets (we call such families \emph{hereditarily} in what follows), closed under finite unions, contains all finite subsets of~$M$ and $M\notin\I$.
+By an~ideal on $M$, we mean a~family $\I\subseteq \PP(M)$ that is closed under taking subsets (we call such families \emph{hereditary}), closed under finite unions, contains all finite subsets of~$M$, and $M\notin\I$.
 We consider just ideals on countable sets.
-Calligraphic $\I$, $\J$ and $\K$ are used exclusively to denote ideals, most often on~$\omega$ or~$\omega\times\omega$.
-For $\A\subseteq\PP(M)$ we denote
+Calligraphic $\I$, $\J$, and $\K$ are used exclusively to denote ideals, most often on~$\omega$ or~$\omega\times\omega$.
+We are now ready to proceed to the~proof of Theorem~\ref{pi-nongamma}.